Images copyright 2020 Christopher Wayne Griffin / That Darn Head Studio

 I had already had the spin put on my brain while on Guam, as shopping trips with my mom meant getting to buy comics, particularly the Warren publications like The Spirit, Eerie and Creepy, as well as Famous Monsters Of Filmland and, of course, Mad.

-The ads in the backs of these magazines were my tiny lifeline to the larger world of graphic art, Science Fiction and in general, what the "older kids" were into.
-I was permitted a small allowance to order from these ads and let me tell you, the wait was excruciating, being nowhere near the mainland.
+The ads in the backs of these magazines were my tiny lifeline to the larger world of graphic art, Science Fiction and what the older kids were into.
+I was permitted a small allowance to order from these ads.
+The wait was excruciating since Post Office deliveries to Guam were very slow in those days.

 One day I noticed an ad for a book by Les Daniels, titled, simply, COMIX.
-I became fascinated by the spelling of the word, with the x at the end, and that, combined with the oddly crude and unsettling cover image of a man in a yellow suit with a banana image printed on his back, punching a pig in the face, motivated me to order a copy.
+I was struck by the spelling of the word, with the x at the end, and with the oddly crude and unsettling cover image of a man in a yellow suit with a banana image printed on his back, punching a pig in the face.
+This was obviously not the typical drugstore comic book spinner fare and I had to get a closer look.
 Mind you, I was ten years old at this time.

 'Ultimately time would prove that nobody could clean up the comics.
 The unclean kept cropping up like fungus.
 Even code-approved comics soon evolved new ways of symbolizing Dr. Wertham's trilogy - sex, violence and anarchy.
 Every art form is always expressing these concepts, for it is a duty as well as a curse.
 When we call these concepts by their respectable titles of "love", "death" and "freedom" we recognize their true significance as our most meaningful triad of spiritual mysteries." - Les Daniels